Phillips Petroleum Co. v. Wisconsin: Proceedings below

 The FPC was a five-member regulatory body appointed by the President and confirmed by the Senate.
-One of the FPC's strongest leaders was Leland Olds.
-Olds' insistence on enforcing the Natural Gas Act of 1938 raised the ire of the oil industry in Texas and led to the end of his tenure at the FPC.
-Robert Caro's book Master of the Senate describes how Lyndon B. Johnson defeated Leland's re-appointment by orchestrating a McCarthyism-style smear campaign.
-The tactics involved having the staff of the House Un-American Activities Committee dig up old writings, which were then taken out of context to falsely paint Olds as a communist.
-The subcommittee in charge of reappointment was stacked against Leland and coached by Johnson.
-Following such episodes, the FPC was reluctant to impose price regulation on the producers.
+From 1939 the Chairman was Leland Olds who was keen on regulation and insisted on enforcing the Natural Gas Act of 1938.
+After his failed renomination, the FPC was reluctant to impose price regulation on the producers.

 Phillips Petroleum Company (now ConocoPhillips) was a very large operator in the petroleum industry and a very large producer, gatherer, and processor of natural gas from wells in Texas, Oklahoma, and New Mexico.
 Phillips owned and operated nine gathering systems and gas processing plants that sold gas to interstate pipelines at unregulated prices.
 The State of Wisconsin represented the interest of consumers who purchases gas from the pipelines that in turn purchased the gas from Phillips.
 Wisconsin wanted the FPC to regulate Phillips' sale prices.
 Wisconsin argued that the "production and gathering" exemption applied to the physical movement of gas and not to any sales of gas.

 On October 28, 1948, while Olds was still chair, the FPC started an investigation into Phillips' jurisdictional status and whether its rates were unjust and unreasonable.
 The FPC heard testimony and read exhibits filling close to 10,000 pages of the case record.
 Gas producing states told the FPC that FPC regulation wellhead sales would interfere with state conservation rules and regulations.
-After Olds left the Commission, the FPC held that although the sale by Phillips to the pipelines was a "sale for resale in interstate commerce," it was exempt under the "production and gathering" exception.
+After Olds left the commission, the FPC held that although the sale by Phillips to the pipelines was a "sale for resale in interstate commerce," it was exempt under the "production and gathering" exception.
 Wisconsin appealed FPC's refusal to regulate to the United States Court of Appeals for the District of Columbia Circuit.
 Circuit Judges Edgerton, Clark, and Prettyman heard the appeal, and Edgerton wrote the opinion, Wisconsin v.
 FPC 205 F.2d 706 (D.C.
 Cir.
 1953), which reversed the FPC and held that the "production and gathering" phrase did not include sales.
 Circuit Judge Clark wrote a dissent which agreed with Phillips, because Clark saw production and gathering as subject to regulation by the state where the well was located.
 Hence, Clark argued that federal regulation of producers is unnecessary.
 Clark also argued that the reviewing courts should defer to the FPC's interpretation of the statute.